revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 For our MCMC analysis, we need to set up a vector of *monitors* to record the states of our Markov chain.
-First, we will initialize the model monitor using the ‘mnModel‘ function.
+First, we will initialize the model monitor using the `mnModel` function.
 This creates a new monitor variable that will output the states for all model parameters when passed into a MCMC function.